Travel.State.Gov >

 Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities do not commonly occur.
 Hazardous areas/activities are not always identified with appropriate signage, and staff may not be trained or certified either by the host government or by recognized authorities in the field.
 In the event of an injury, appropriate medical treatment is typically available only in/near major cities.
 First responders are generally unable to access areas outside of major cities to provide urgent medical treatment.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
 See our webpage for more information on insurance providers for overseas coverage.

 Criminal Penalties: You are subject to Vietnamese laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
+You may also be barred from departing Vietnam during a potentially lengthy criminal investigation.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.
 Penalties for possessing, using, or trafficking in illegal drugs in Vietnam are severe, and convicted offenders can expect long jail sentences and heavy fines, or even the death penalty.
 Police periodically raid nightlife establishments suspected of engaging in the drug trade and during these raids will subject all patrons present to drug testing at the police station.
 A positive result, regardless of whether drugs were consumed in Vietnam or before entry, may result in criminal charges.

 In Vietnam, you may be taken in for questioning if you do not have proper ID, such as a passport or a copy of your visa.
 Driving under the influence of alcohol resulting in a fatal accident could lead to immediate imprisonment.
 If you break local laws in Vietnam, your U.S. passport will not help you avoid arrest or prosecution.
 Note that the Vietnamese legal system allows for lengthy criminal investigation periods that can lead to prolonged pre-trial detention; some investigations can last years without any explanation.